 Incoming Pharm.D. program students who are Texas residents and show financial aid need are eligible for the Dean's Excellence Scholarship, which provides $5,000 per year and is renewable for 4 years.
 Another one offered for incoming Pharm.D. students is the 75th Anniversary Scholarship, which is a $3,000 one-time, non-renewable scholarship.
 Students have the opportunity to apply for College of Pharmacy scholarships beginning in the spring semester of their first year (P1).
 If selected to receive college-based scholarships, the awards will be made immediately before/after the start of the fall semester following the spring application period.
 College-based scholarships are awarded on an annual basis, as funds are available (students must apply each year).

 Prospective UH College of Pharmacy students interested in financial assistance should meet the minimum criteria:

 - Be enrolled for at least six hours

-- Be a U.S. citizen or eligible non-citizen
+- Be a U.S. citizen or eligible non-citizen or permanent resident

 - Be making satisfactory academic progress